Sea Rooms, The Wharf

 A great intimate and cosy restaurant away from the madding crowd!
 Fish comes straight from the harbour with lobster on the summer menus.
 A fabulous selection of seafood dishes as well as a few meat dishes.
 Not brilliant for vegetarians I’m afraid.
 Exceptionally popular so booking well in advance is advised!

 Now for some places we think you will like outside St Ives…

 Tinners Arms, Zennor

 A fabulous country pub with good food, wine and ale.
-The portion sizes are generous and the ambiance in the pub area is perfect to get a real Poldark feel of Cornwall.
+The portion sizes are generous and the ambience in the pub area is perfect to get a real Poldark feel of Cornwall.
 The restaurant area lacks the same atmosphere of the bar area so we always try to eat within the pub.
 It’s dog-friendly whether indoors or out, with plenty of seats on the terrace to enjoy the spectacular sunsets on offer.
 Best to book well in advance during peak weeks.

 Well worth a trip out in the car to Gurnard’s Head as the walks around it are spectacular, the garden area is perfect for children to run freely and the restaurant/ pub has a relaxed feel with friendly and attentive staff.
 The food is sublime with a great selection of locally sourced meat and fish.
 They have a good understanding of food intolerances so can cater for coeliacs if given enough notice.
 A decent selection of vegetarian options too but not too exhaustive.
 The wine is delicious as well as the local Cornish ales and ciders.
 Don’t be alarmed if you see a herd of cows passing as you dine…it’s all part of the Cornish lifestyle.

 It is certainly worth the trip over to Zennor to explore the true Cornish countryside and an added bonus, it is where our lovely barn conversion ‘Old Boswednack‘ is located!